nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The final version of the user interface can be downloaded off [the project's repository](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/Flight%20Scheduling.xlsm).
+The file must be downloaded as a macro-enabled worksheet.
+<br><br>
-The file must be downloaded as a macro-enabled worksheet. **Note:** this project was implemented and tested on a Windows PC.
+**Note:** this project was implemented and tested on a Windows PC.
 It is possible that unforeseen technical issues can arise if the file is downloaded on a MacOS.

 <!-- USAGE EXAMPLES -->
 ## Statistical Model for Delay Prediction